yuraisme/Switchy/README.md

 # Switchy

-This is fork of original  program
+This is fork of original  program.<br>
 My knowlage about c++ is too poor.
 Thats why I trying make more stable programm with differens AI.
 They are purposed some modifications.
 You can try it by youself in releases.